ChrisShank/live-2024/README.md

-# The DOM as a substrate for live computation - LIVE 2024 submission
+# The DOM as a substrate for live programming - LIVE 2024 submission

 ## Abstract